StatBiomed/SpatialDM/README.rst

 Quick example
 =============

-Using the buiding melanoma dataset as an example, the following Python script will compute the p value inidicating whether a certain Ligand-Receptor is spatially co-expressed.
+Using the build-in melanoma dataset as an example, the following Python script will compute the p-value indicating whether a certain Ligand-Receptor is spatially co-expressed.

 .. code-block:: python